 What is Chinese New Year

 Chinese New Year is an annual festival originated in China and Chinese communities around the world celebrate the beginning of a new year based on the traditional Chinese calendar.
 The Chinese New Year starts on the new moon which appears sometime between January 21 and February 20 and lasts for 15 days.
-In 2022, it’s February 1st.
+In 2023, it’s from January 22 to February 5!

 During the Chinese New Year holidays in China, generally family members gather together and have a reunion dinner.
 The dinner on Chinese New Year’s Eve is the biggest and most important event, and many special dishes are served.
 The traditional dishes for the Chinese New Year vary depending on the area of China.